HighDiceRoller/icepool/notebooks/README.md

 [API documentation.](https://highdiceroller.gitlab.io/hdroller/apidoc/hdroller.html)

+If you have questions or comments, feel free to message me on [Reddit](https://www.reddit.com/user/HighDiceRoller) or [Twitter](https://twitter.com/highdiceroller).

 ## Tips (JupyterLite)

 * Your local edits are stored in your browser.
 Only you can see your local version.